 Spicy tuna bowl from Whole Foods Market, $7.50 – A layer of sushi rice and a layer of julienned cucumber are topped with a mixture of chopped tuna and a spicy chili sauce.
 The bowl comes with a packet of soy sauce, a little bit of wasabi, and pickled ginger.
 It’s a delicious and easy snack.

 Caesar Salad ($7.75) and Gnocchi with Marinara Sauce ($12.95) from Mulholland Grill – Mulholland Grill is in the back of a small shopping center near the intersection of Beverly Glen and Mulholland Drive in Bel Air.
-We got takeout instead of eating there since we were with Alex.
-The food is upscale Italian, and they have my favorite Caesar salad, which I split with Marc.
-They also make (in Marc’s opinion) the best bolognese in town, so that’s what he got.
+We got takeout instead of eating there since we were with our son.
+The food is upscale Italian, and they have my favorite Caesar salad, which I split with my husband.
+They also make (in my husband’s opinion) the best bolognese in town, so that’s what he got.
 (I’ve come pretty close to recreating their bolognese with Cooking Light‘s Ragù Alla Bolognese with Fettuccine.)
 I love their gnocchi, which comes with a choice of pesto, alfredo, marinara, arrabiata or vegetable sauce.
 I ordered marinara sauce because it’s healthier than pesto, which is what I really wanted.

 Mulholland Grill also doesn’t have a website, so here’s their info: